confluentinc/examples/ccloud/docs/index.rst

      Topic:users	PartitionCount:1	ReplicationFactor:1	Configs:
 	   Topic: users	Partition: 0	Leader: 0	Replicas: 0	Isr: 0

-3. View topics `pageviews.replica` and `users.replica` in the Confluent Cloud cluster.
+3. View the replicated topics `pageviews.replica` and `users.replica` in the Confluent Cloud cluster.
 In |c3|, for a given topic listed in **Management –> Topics**, click on the three dots ``...`` next to the topic name and click on ``View details``.
 View which brokers are leaders for which partitions and the number of consumer groups currently consuming from this